rbenv/ruby-build/README.md

 ### Package download mirrors

-ruby-build will first attempt to download package files from a mirror hosted on Amazon S3.
+ruby-build will first attempt to download package files from a mirror hosted on Amazon CloudFront.
 If a package is not available on the mirror, if the mirror is down, or if the download is corrupt, ruby-build will fall back to the official URL specified in the defintion file.

 You can point ruby-build to another mirror by specifying the `RUBY_BUILD_MIRROR_URL` environment variable--useful if you'd like to